13 Facts About Matt Renshaw

 13.

-In March 2022, Matt Renshaw was added to Australia's One Day International squad for their series against Pakistan, after Ashton Agar was ruled out of the matches for testing positive for COVID-19.
+In March 2022, Matt Renshaw was added to Australia's One Day International squad for their series against Pakistan, but did not play a game.